oiraqi/immunizer-sensor/README.md

 # Sensor Microagent

-This is the Java implementation of the Sensor Microagent of [Immunizer: The Collaborative Cloud-based Unsupervised Software Immunity Framework](https://github.com/oiraqi/immunizer)
+This is the Java implementation of the Sensor Microagent of [Immunizer: A Scalable Loosely-Coupled Self-Protecting Software Framework using Adaptive Microagents and Parallelized Microservices](https://github.com/oiraqi/immunizer)

 ## Siblings
 ### Autonomic Protection Microagents